ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="What are `Transfer` events?" contentPreview=''>

-In theory a program running offchain can view all the transactions that affected a particular ERC-20 contract from its initial deployment, and use that to identify transfers.
+In theory a program running off-chain can view all the transactions that affected a particular ERC-20 contract from its initial deployment, and use that to identify transfers.
 In practice, doing this would require too much network bandwidth and CPU power.
-To allow for simpler analysis, ERC-20 contracts are [required by the standard](https://eips.ethereum.org/EIPS/eip-20#transfer-1) to emit events tagged as transfers whenever tokens are transferred from one account to another.
-[Events](https://docs.alchemy.com/docs/deep-dive-into-eth_getlogs#what-are-logs-or-events) are written to the blockchain and indexed, which makes it a lot easier to obtain and analyse onchain data.
+To allow for simpler analysis, ERC-20 contracts are <a href="https://eips.ethereum.org/EIPS/eip-20#transfer-1">required by the standard</a> to emit events tagged as transfers whenever tokens are transferred from one account to another. <a href="https://docs.alchemy.com/docs/deep-dive-into-eth_getlogs#what-are-logs-or-events">Events</a> are written to the blockchain and indexed, which makes it a lot easier to obtain and analyze on-chain data.

 </ExpandableCard>

-## Scammy UI
+## Scammy appearing website {#scammy-appearing-website}

 Another trick that scammers pull is to direct users to user interfaces that entice them to sign bad transactions.
-For example, [this scam token](https://optimistic.etherscan.io/token/0x15992f382d8c46d667b10dc8456dc36651af1452) tried to direct users to `https://op-claim.xyz`.
+For example, one scam token ([view on explorer](https://optimistic.etherscan.io/token/0x15992f382d8c46d667b10dc8456dc36651af1452)) tried to direct users to `https://op-claim.xyz`.
 This link probably used to host a scam.
 It doesn't anymore, probably because the scammer has given up and stopped paying for web hosting.

 ## Conclusion: What can you trust?